cair/pyVNC/readme.txt

  * color depth can be choosen (32, 8)
  * added "fast" option
 2009.12.3 - 3. update
+ * changed license to MIT with Chris consent as Python license is not supported by Google Code
  * works with twisted 8.2.0
  * works with pygame 1.9.1 (blit failed on locked surfaces)
  * don't refuse to connect to 3.7 and 3.8 VNC servers